CodeWIthAbdullah-007/BHT_Advanced-Calculator-Suite-/README.md

 - ⚙️ JavaScript

 ## 🎯 Purpose
-This project is built for learning JavaScript concepts, improving problem-solving skills, and creating interactive web applications.
+This project is built to simulate real-world internship management and improve skills in front-end development and system design.

-## 🚀 How to Use
+## 🚀 How to Run
-1. Open the project folder
+1. Download or clone the project
-2. Run `index.html` in browser
+2. Open `index.html` in browser
-3. Start calculating instantly
+3. Start using the portal